BSc. Dip H.E. MBACP (Accred.)

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am warm, friendly and approachable, and am naturally open, gentle natured and work with empathy and an unconditionally accepting and supportive ethos, so welcome to Bluebird Counselling.
+I am warm, friendly, approachable, naturally open, gentle natured and work with empathy and an unconditionally accepting and supportive ethos.

-I am passionate about working with people, both adults and young people and about how counselling can help us reach a deeper level of self-awareness, creating a happier and more contented life.
+I am passionate about working with adults, couples, young people and families and how counselling can help us reach a deeper level of self-awareness, creating a happier and more contented life.

-I chose the name "Bluebird" counselling, because I love nature, I am so inspired by how creatures just get on with caring for themselves, they don't seem to get bogged down by all the emotional "baggage" that we can carry round, sometimes for years, and as it's the symbol of happiness, it just seemed to fit.
+I love nature, I am so inspired by how creatures just get on with caring for themselves, they don't seem to get bogged down by all the emotional "baggage" that we can carry round, sometimes for years.
+And counselling can help us achieve that too.

-I came to counselling as a career change after many years working for a bank.
-I reached a point where I felt unfulfilled and had my own emotional 'stuff' to cope with.
+I came to counselling as a career change after working in finance.
+I reached a point where my own emotional 'stuff' became too difficult to cope with and was leaking into my life and relationships.
 Having counselling was, for me, so inspirational and healing, that it changed the course of my life.

 How I work

 I am an Integrative Counsellor which means I will use my knowledge and experience from many styles of counselling to find the best for your needs.
 And because I am person-centred at heart, this means I won't tell you what to think or feel.
 I respect your feelings and your coping strategies, they have been important and helped you survive.
 We can explore together if they are still helpful to you now.
 Together, from a safe place, we can explore the issues that bring you to counselling.
 We will work in a way and at the pace that is best for you.

 I work with adults, couples, young people and families, and we work together towards your goal.

 Counselling is about having a safe, ethical and secure space in which to explore your feelings with the help of an experienced counsellor, who creates a warm, trusting and therapeutic relationship.
 I aim to help you feel safe and valued.